alexharri/website/posts/canvas-to-ascii.md

 const result = kdTree.findNearest(samplingVector);
 ```

 Running $100$K such lookups takes $66$ms on my Macbook.
-That's a bit under $3$x faster than the $188$ms than the brute-force approach.
-We can then calculate the rough number of lookups per frame:
+That's about $3$x faster than the brute-force approach.
+We can use this to calculate, roughly, the number of lookups we can perform per frame:

 <p className="mathblock">$$ 100{,}000 \times \dfrac{16{.}66\ldots}{66} \approx 25{,}253 $$</p>

-That's a lot of lookups per frame, but this is calculated based on a benchmark on a powerful machine.
+That's a lot of lookups per frame, but again, we're benchmarking on a powerful machine.
 We can easily expect a $5$-$10$x smaller performance budget on mobile devices.

 Let's see how we can eek out even more performance.